alexjooho/NumbersAPI-Project/docs/sms-setup.rst

 SMS with Twilio
 ======================
-In order to activate SMS functionality, you must set up Ngrok and Twilio.
+In order to activate SMS functionality locally, you must set up Ngrok and Twilio.

 Set up Ngrok
 -------------------